jaypancholi94/2048/README.md

-# Getting Started with Create React App
+# Getting Started with 2048

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is replica of a very famouse game 2048 which was originally developed on mobile.
+This game implements the logic react and redux.
+Material UI is used for design component.

 ## Available Scripts